 To work at all it needs things that are not science.
 It requires common sense and judgment.
-It depends on the reliability of personal evaluations of people, evidence and situations.
 You can't tell whether a scientific theory is true or even worth bothering with by running a chemical test on it.

 Science requires